EarthObservationSimulator/instrupy/docs/radiometer_model_desc.rst

 TBD.
 The instrument orientation has to be nadir-pointing.

 Swath-width
 -------------

+THe swath-width is calculated from the instrument look-angle and not the look-angle to the target ground-point.
 The swath-width depends on the scan technique.

 *FIXED* and *CROSS_TRACK* scan: